-- Words Lists: Our word lists have FREE games ideas, common cues, and a quick tutorial for each sound
+- Words Lists: The word lists have FREE games ideas, common cues, and a quick tutorial for each sound

-- Our Free household therapy page gives suggestions of how to target sounds using things you find around the house.
+- Free household therapy page gives suggestions on how to target sounds using things found around the house.

 - Watch videos on how to use my favorite therapy toys to target speech goals

 - Check out our Articulation Materials and Guide eBook for a step-by-step guide for each sound, functional games, flashcards, and more!

 - Join us!
 Become a member for ONLY $5.99 and have instant access to hundreds of pages of materials for each possible sound in English and Spanish and step-by-step guides on how to teach and practice each sound.

 Bridget is an ASHA certified, practicing speech-language pathologist.
 She is passionate about providing parents with information on child speech and language development as well as provide functional, easy activities to do at home!
 Parents have the power to make a real difference.
 Follow Bridget at Facebook and Pinterest for more fun!